marked42/learning-notes/react/react.md

 Context pattern is used in libraries like _react-redux_, _react-router v4_.

-Context makes parent properties easily accessible to descendant components, but it's easily to be used inappropriately which makes descendant components harder to test.
+Context makes parent properties easily accessible to descendant components, but implicity context dependency also makes descendant components logic obsecure and harder to test.
 So use it only if with obvious benefits.

 ```jsx